 All camp programs start at 9 a.m. and run until 4 p.m. (please also see below for pre- and after-camp supervision).
 For all camps, we have a welcome activity that starts at 8:30 am .
 For specific camps (Artemusiki, Artemusik, Experimento), a departure activity is also offered from 4:00 to 4:30 pm.
 Pre camp & after camp , (starting at 7:30 until 8:30 am and from 4:30 to 6:00 pm) is available to campers of 12 years old and under.
 You can add this option upon registration or pay as you go (2$/30 min, per camper).

 Is it possible to register my child for only one week?

-With the exception of Choir Camp, Percussion Camp, Sound and Lighting Camp, Sound Recording Camp and Radio Camp for 10-13 yrs old, which are all one-week programs, it is not possible to register for only one week.
+We have a varieties of programs that run for 1 or 2 weeks.
+Therefore, it's not possible to register for only one week in a 2 weeks program.
 This is due to the fact that the goal of each camp session is to produce a show at the end of the week and both weeks are required for preparation.

 Can my child miss the first day of camp?

 Yes, it is possible, but highly discouraged.
 The first day of camp is very important, because this is when we present and explain the theme of the show, the rules of the camp, and where our campers learn each others' names and make friends!
 In addition, the two-week sessions go by so quickly that missing even one day can make it hard for campers to catch up on the preparation for the show (ask any camper who's attended the camp before!).
 Please note that any camper who has missed 2 consecutive days will not be re-admitted to the camp.
 In fact, any camper who has missed 2 days has already missed too much rehearsal to be able to catch up in time to perform in the show.

 Do campers need to have musical or artistic training to attend the camp?